50 Interesting & Fun Facts About Kentucky State to Discover

 The Ohio River runs along one of the borders with Kentucky

 Being in the heart of the Appalachian region, Kentucky is no stranger to borders.
-It shares land or river lines with 7 other US states.
+It shares land or river lines with seven other US states.

 Indiana, Ohio, West Virginia, Virginia, Tennessee, Missouri, and Illinois are all considered Kentucky's neighbors.
 While some of these states share landlines, others need bridges to connect them, thanks to rivers like the Mississippi.

-Three of its borders are drawn by rivers
+Three of Kentucky's borders are drawn by rivers

 Though Kentucky is completely bordered by other states, not all of these borders are on land.
 Some of them were drawn by pre-existing waterways.

-The Mississippi River, the Ohio River, Tug Fork, and the Big Sandy River each run along the state's borders.
+The Mississippi River, the Ohio River, the Tug Fork, and the Big Sandy River each run along the state's borders.
 These rivers cover over 400 miles of land.
-In fact, except for its southern border, Kentucky's territory is completely determined by the rivers surrounding the state.
+In fact, except for its southern border, Kentucky's territory is entirely determined by the rivers surrounding the state.

 A park with trees in front of a highway with buildings and a clear sky in the back

 Kentucky is a famous state, but it's not a very crowded one.
-With under 5 million people living there, it's the 26th most populated state in the country.
+With under five million people living there, it's the 26th most-populated state in the country.

-The state was home to three Native American groups
+The state was home to various Native American groups

-Native Americans play a huge role in Kentucky's facts and history.
+Native Americans play a huge role in Kentucky facts and history.
 There are artifacts showing people living in the territory that date back thousands of years.

-Over the years many different tribes have called Kentucky's territory home.
-However, the 3 most prominent belonged to the Cherokee, the Chickasaw, and the Shawnee cultures.
-These groups still call the state home today.
+Over the years, many different tribes have called Kentucky's territory home.
+However, the most prominent belonged to the Cherokee, the Chickasaw, the Osage, and the Shawnee cultures.
+Some Native American groups still call the state home today.

-Only two cities have over 100 thousand residents
+Only two cities in the state have over 100,000 residents

 When you consider Kentucky's statewide population, it's not surprising that it's mostly made up of small cities and smaller towns.
-Only two Kentucky cities have over 100 thousand residents.
+Only two Kentucky cities have over 100,000 residents.

-Louisville is the state's most populous city with nearly 350 thousand people.
-The next biggest city in Kentucky is Lexington, with just over 325 thousand residents.
+Louisville is the state's most populous city, with a little over 630,00 people.
+The next biggest city in Kentucky is Lexington, with approximately 320,000 residents.

 It's actually called the "Commonwealth of Kentucky"

-The state may be most commonly referred to as Kentucky, but that's not the state's official name.
+The state may be most commonly called Kentucky, but that's not the state's official name.
 According to federal documentation, the state is officially named the "Commonwealth of Kentucky."

-Kentucky and 3 other states refer to themselves as commonwealths.
+Kentucky and three other states refer to themselves as commonwealths.
 Though there's no difference between a commonwealth and a state, it helps further separate the state government from the old monarchy ruling.

-If you ever look at the Kentucky state seal or the Kentucky state flag, you'll likely see the words "united we stand, united we fall".
+If you ever look at the Kentucky state seal or the Kentucky state flag, you'll likely see the words "United We Stand, Divided We Fall".
 That phrase has been adopted as the official Kentucky state motto since the 1940s.

 The phrase comes from a 1768 song and, in part, is thought to signify the state's stance during the Civil War.
 Since the state was initially neutral, taking a stance for the Union was a great show of support on Kentucky's part.